Qatar Credit Bureau, Manateq Sign Membership Agreement

-The agreement was formally signed by HE CEO of the Qatar Credit Bureau Sheikha Maryam bint Khalifa Al-Thani and Acting CEO of Manateq Engineer Mohammed Lutfalla Al Emadi.
+The agreement was formally signed by CEO of the Qatar Credit Bureau Sheikha Maryam bint Khalifa Al Thani and Acting CEO of Manateq Engineer Mohammed Lutfalla Al Emadi.

 The signing of this membership agreement underscores the commitment of the Qatar Credit Bureau to strengthening partnerships with various entities within the country, thereby promoting seamless integration across diverse electronic systems.

-Emphasizing the significance of this partnership, HE CEO of the Qatar Credit Bureau Sheikha Maryam bint Khalifa Al-Thani, highlighted that the inclusion of Manateq as a member of the Bureau marks a strategic move towards enriching and broadening the Bureau's database.
+Emphasising the significance of this partnership, CEO of the Qatar Credit Bureau Sheikha Maryam bint Khalifa Al Thani, highlighted that the inclusion of Manateq as a member of the Bureau marks a strategic move towards enriching and broadening the Bureau's database.

 In parallel, Acting CEO of Manateq Engineer Mohamed Lutfalla Al Emadi, affirmed that Manateq is dedicated to providing a world-class business environment through the operation of industrial zones and logistics parks, aiming to enhance economic diversification of in the country.